 Reading with students in science – start with sounding out words then go for meaning

 - Start with a small piece of text e.g. a paragraph and make sure students are clear on why they are reading it before they start.
 For example: ‘We are reading this text to find out why diamond has a high melting point’.

-- Make sure you have identified the tier 2 and tier 3 words before the lesson and considered the reading age of the text.
+- Make sure you have identified the tier 2 and tier 3 words before the lesson and considered the reading age of the text – be mindful that reading age and reading ease are not necessarily the same thing!
 How have you helped students to understand the required vocabulary in previous lessons?
 Dictionaries are not the answer!

 - The teacher should read the text aloud, slowly and with expression – sound out any difficult words and get students to repeat them after you e.g. pho – to – syn – thes – is